drduh/PC-Engines-APU-Router-Guide/README.md

 iptables -A FORWARD -m limit --limit 1/sec -j LOG --log-level debug --log-prefix 'FWD>'
 ```

-When you're finished, use `chmod +x iptables.sh` to make the file executable and apply it with `sudo ./iptables.sh`.
+When you're finished, use `chmod +x iptables.sh` to make the script executable and apply it with `sudo ./iptables.sh`.

-To make the firewall rules permanent *after* applying them:
+To make the firewall rules permanent:

     $ sudo iptables-save | sudo tee /etc/iptables/rules.v4